Here are some commonly asked questions about our application process.

 My income has changed, what do I need to do?

-Please complete the Change of Household Information form.
+Please complete the Change of Income Information form.
 It is important to complete this form as soon as there is any change in your income, as it may change your point score and eligibility status.

 My household has changed, what do I need to do?